Degree Days.net

 argument where it is not allowed will immediately result in an exception (fail fast).NaN

-, 0, −1, 9999 etc.This page focuses on the technical details, but is also worth reading the higher-level integration guide for tips on the various approaches to integrating with the API.
+, 0, −1, 9999 etc.It is worth reading the higher-level integration guide for tips on the various approaches to integrating with the API.
 We have helped a lot of businesses integrate their software with our API so we are very familiar with the patterns that work well for common use cases.